MFA in Writing for Children & Young Adults

 How will your practice develop?

-During residencies, students also choose their faculty advisor and develop a unique study plan for the coming semester.
+During residencies, students also choose their faculty advisor and develop a unique, personalized study plan for the coming semester.

 Students seeking an international experience may attend the program’s summer residency in England.
-Highlights include shared lectures and readings with Bath Spa University’s MA in Writing for Young People program, dining at Exeter College’s High Table (featured in the Harry Potter films), and a historical tour of children’s literature at Oxford University.
+Highlights include shared lectures and readings with Bath Spa University’s MA in Writing for Young People program, dining at Exeter College’s High Table, and a historical tour of children’s literature at Oxford University.

 Post-residency, students return home to embark on the semester’s faculty-guided independent study project, putting in at least 25 hours a week.
 Students stay in close contact with their advisors, who review their work monthly and provide individualized feedback.

-We teach every form written for young audiences, from picture books to mature young adult novels, and the diversity of faculty expertise reflects this breadth and depth of instruction.
+The MFA in Writing for Children & Young Adults program teaches every form written for young audiences, from picture books to middle grade and young adult, and the diversity of faculty expertise reflects this breadth and depth of instruction.
 A 5:1 student-to-faculty ratio ensures close personal attention to nurture individual skills, talents, and artistic vision.

 By the Numbers

 Yes!
 VCFA’s MFA in Writing for Children & Young Adults is a low-residency program, a hybrid between fully online programs and residential.
 During the program, you’ll attend five nine-day residencies—one at the start of each semester and one graduating residency.
 Each time, you’ll have the choice to attend on-campus or participate remotely.
 Some students travel to campus for every residency, while others choose to attend some or all of their residencies from home.
 Whichever option you choose, the rest of the semester work is done from where you live and shared with your advisor through an online platform.